mitch-b/ai-toolkit/integrations/mcp-memgraph/README.md

   mcp-memgraph:latest
 ```

+### Docker environment variables

+- `MEMGRAPH_URL`: The Bolt URL of the Memgraph instance to connect to.
+Default: `bolt://host.docker.internal:7687`
+    - The default value allows you to connect to a Memgraph instance running on your host machine from within the Docker container.
+- `MEMGRAPH_USER`: The username for authentication.
+Default: `memgraph`
+- `MEMGRAPH_PASSWORD`: The password for authentication.
+Default: empty
+- `MEMGRAPH_DATABASE`: The database name to connect to.
+Default: `memgraph`
+- `MCP_TRANSPORT`: The transport protocol to use.
+Options: `http` (default), `stdio`

 ### Connecting from VS Code (HTTP server)

 If you are using VS Code MCP extension or similar, your configuration for an HTTP server would look like: